-Project: A national scale assessment of climate change impact on river flows and flooding
+Project: National scale hydrological modelling in the UK, with assessment of climate change impact on river flows and flooding

 Supervisors: Professors Jim Freer and Thorsten Wagener